-Domain 6: Reflexivity
+Domain 6: Reflection & Adjustments

 Dispositions: Candidate recognizes the value of both self-assessment and external feedback and is eager to use each to improve teaching.
 Candidate is curious about how to improve and is eager to experiment with new ideas and techniques.
-Candidate recognizes personal limitations and the occasional defects of one's pedagogical choices and seeks to compensate for or overcome them by analyzing practices and collaborating with others to chart improvement.
+Candidate recognizes personal limitations and the occasional weaknesses of one's pedagogical choices and seeks to compensate for or overcome them by analyzing practices and collaborating with others to improve classroom practice.